Bobby Beathard

-Robert King Beathard Jr. (/'bɛθərd/ BETH-ərd; January 24, 1937 – January 30, 2023) was an American professional football executive who was a general manager for the Washington Redskins and San Diego Chargers of the National Football League (NFL).
-Over the course of his 38 years in the NFL, his teams competed in seven Super Bowls (winning four), beginning with the Kansas City Chiefs in 1966, the Miami Dolphins in 1972 and 1973, the Redskins in 1982, 1983, and 1987, and the Chargers in 1994.
-He was inducted into the Pro Football Hall of Fame in 2018.
+Robert King Beathard Jr. (/'bɛθərd/ BETH-ərd; January 24, 1937 – January 30, 2023) was an American professional football executive who was the general manager for the Washington Redskins (1978–1988) and the San Diego Chargers (1990–2000) of the National Football League (NFL).
+His teams won four Super Bowls and competed in three others during his 38 years in the NFL, doing so with the Kansas City Chiefs (1966), Miami Dolphins (1972 and 1973), Redskins (1982, 1983, and 1987), and the Chargers (1994).
+Beathard was inducted into the Pro Football Hall of Fame in 2018.

 Early life and playing career

 Beathard was born in Zanesville, Ohio, before moving to El Segundo, California, at the age of four.
 He attended El Segundo High School but did not begin playing football until his sophomore year, as a tailback.
 In college, he accepted a scholarship to play football for LSU, but returned home after summer practices after feeling homesick.
-He then enrolled at El Camino Junior College for a year before enrolling at Cal Poly, where he played football as a back-up running back and later the starting quarterback and defensive back, leading Cal Poly to back-to-back 9–1 seasons.
-He went undrafted in 1959 and had pre-season stints with two professional teams, but was unable to find a spot, spending his early post-college years playing semi-pro football and working various non-football jobs.
+He then enrolled at El Camino Junior College for a year before enrolling at Cal Poly, where he played as a backup running back and later the starting quarterback and defensive back, leading the Mustangs to back-to-back 9–1 seasons.

+From 1956 through 1958, Beathard compiled 1,748 passing yards, 198 rushing yards, and intercepted 13 passes in the Cal Poly secondary.
+He went undrafted in 1959 and had preseason stints with two professional teams, but was unable to find a spot, spending his early post-college years playing semi-pro football and working various non-football jobs.

 Executive career

 Scout

 Beathard joined the Kansas City Chiefs as a part-time scout in 1963.
 He left the Chiefs for the American Football League before returning to Kansas City in 1966.
 Beathard then served as a scout for the Atlanta Falcons from 1968 through 1971.
 He was named director of player personnel for the Miami Dolphins in 1972, succeeding Joe Thomas.
-From 1972 to 1973, the Dolphins would go 26-2 with two Super Bowls victories, including a perfect season in 1972.
+From 1972 to 1973, the Dolphins would go 26–2 with two Super Bowl victories, including a perfect season in 1972.

 General manager

 Beathard was named general manager of the Washington Redskins in 1978.
 Prominent draft picks for the Redskins under his tenure include Art Monk, Mark May, Russ Grimm, Dexter Manley, Charlie Brown, Darrell Green, Charles Mann, and Gary Clark.
-Beathard resigned from the team prior to the 1989 NFL Draft and spent that year as a studio analyst with NFL on NBC.
+Beathard resigned from the team prior to the 1989 NFL draft and spent that year as a studio analyst with NFL on NBC.
 In 1990, Beathard became the general manager of the San Diego Chargers.
 In 1994, the organization won the AFC Championship and appeared in its first Super Bowl.
 He retired in 2000.